Azure/meta-azure-service-broker/docs/azure-cosmos-db.md

 # Azure CosmosDB Service

-[Azure CosmosDB](https://azure.microsoft.com/en-us/services/cosmos-db/) is a globally distributed database service designed to enable you to elastically and independently scale throughput and storage across any number of geographical regions with a comprehensive SLA.
+[Azure Cosmos DB](https://azure.microsoft.com/en-us/services/cosmos-db/) is a globally distributed database service designed to enable you to elastically and independently scale throughput and storage across any number of geographical regions with a comprehensive SLA.
 You can develop document, key/value, or graph databases with Cosmos DB using a series of popular APIs and programming models.
 Learn how to use Cosmos DB with our quickstarts, tutorials, and samples.

 ## Behaviors